 For a long time, therapy has been seen as something women do.
 Something emotional.
 Something tender.

-And for just as long, men have been taught—not always with words, but often with expectation—that tenderness is off-limits.
+And for just as long, men have been taught—not always with words, but often with expectation—that tenderness is not manly, or masculine, or that it’s even somehow shameful.

 But the truth is this: